DoubleDoc/Hubitat/HS-FLS100+-G2 Floodlight/readme.txt

 In a heavy cloud covered afternoon: 900 Lux reported.
 This is the maximum report per the manual.
 So, the light sensor appears biased toward low-light situations typical of evenings/mornings and saturates at fair levels.

+Motion Sensor
+Testing using the 'Low'(6 meter) sensitivity:
+Vehicle and people sensing at 3 times that distance.
+This unit is mounted high-about 12 ft up over vegetation.
+At this height, few to no unexplained motion events.
+This testing at 30-40 Deg.F. and no wind.
+A few unexplained motion events on a sensor mounted at 7 ft up and over a concrete drive then vegetation.
+This testing at 30-40 Deg.F. and no wind.
+Testing using the 'High' (10 meter) sensitivity:
+-in process